advancedresearch/advancedresearch.github.io/blog/2018-06-11-why-you-should-take-the-control-problem-of-super-intelligence-seriously.md

 To predict the behavior of a safe super-intelligent agent design, I developed a concept called "Polite Zen Robot" (PZR).
 The PZR is both a semi-formal definition of a super-intelligent agent and a moral framework.
-It has taken me 6 months to develop the PZR and a lot is still unknown about its behavior.
+It took me 6 months to develop the PZR and a lot is still unknown about its behavior.

 Yet, the PZR has a very simple, modular and minimalistic design: